 In the early 1800s poet Robert Southey used the term ‘zombie’ as a metaphor for someone who has no will.
 This is how we tend to use zombie today.

 In Irish culture, Samhain is a major Druidic festival marking the boundary between the living and the spirit world.
 This is the last festival of the harvest year, so pagan Ireland decreed that fruit and nuts (especially apples) would be eaten on the night of Samhain.

 The Serpent and the Rainbow

-A zombie craze was sparked in the 1980s after Harvard scientist Wade Davis traveled to Haiti to investigate two documented cases of zombies and wrote about his experience with vodou in “The Serpent and the Rainbow,” which inspired the 1988 film.
+When Harvard scientist Wade Davis travelled to Haiti to investigate two documented cases of zombies he wrote about his experience with vodou in “The Serpent and the Rainbow”.
+He inspired the 1988 film and this sparked a new zombie craze.
 Variety

-In a Haitian community Zombies make excellent slaves because their memory and intellect is disabled by the toxin but the lower brain functions still work, allowing the body to move.
+In a Haitian community Zombies make excellent slaves.
+The toxin disables their memory and intellect but the lower brain functions still work, allowing the body to move.
 Obviously, keeping someone as a zombie slave requires complicity from an entire community.
 Generally, no one in the community likes the victim so they don’t bother checking they’re actually properly dead before burying them.
 (Means of checking might include cutting off their head or driving a dagger through the heart.)
 Some people might want to intervene, but they’re afraid the same thing will happen to them.

 Zombies don’t have souls, and this distinguishes them from humans.

-Zombies appeared in literature as far back as 1697 and were described as spirits or ghosts, not cannibalistic fiends.
+In an expanded definition of zombie, zombies appeared in literature as far back as 1697.
+But they were described as spirits or ghosts, not as cannibalistic fiends.

 Survival of the Fittest